coke/raku-zef-deps/README.md

 # Options

-`-graph` generates a PNG via `dot`.
+`--png` generates a `png` file showing dependencies using `dot`.
 To use this option, you must install the optional module `Uxmal`.
 When run with this option, a file is generated in a temp directory and the path to the file is printed as the only non-debug output.

 # Environment variables